 On Monday, the Maryland Court of Special Appeals decided Allen v.
 Marriott Worldwide Corporation, a Montgomery County slip and fall on ice case.
 The case sends a clear message to most ice slip and fall cases will not get to a jury.
-[2019 Update: The court did walk back this law in 2011.]
+[2019 Update: The court walked back this law in 2011.]

 Snow and Ice Slip and Fall Case

-In spite of what many defense lawyers think in these cases, it should not be a cakewalk to summary judgment in these cases.
+Despite what many defense lawyers think in these cases, it should not be a cakewalk to summary judgment in these cases.
 The doctrine of assumption of risk will not be applied [as a matter of law] unless the undisputed evidence and all permissible inferences therefrom clearly establish that the risk of danger was fully known to and understood by the plaintiff.”
 Schroyer v.
 McNeal, 323 Md.
 275, 283, 592 A.2d 1119, 1123 (1991).

 You can find the opinion here.